oemof/tespy/docs/tutorials_examples/tutorial_starting_values.rst

     hs_feed2hs_pump.set_attr(T=T_hs_ff, p=1, fluid={'water': 1, 'NH3': 0})
     hs_eva2hs_back.set_attr(T=T_hs_bf, p=1)

 Some components have to be parameterized.
-For the heat source and heat sink recirculation pump as well as the conedenser the isentropic efficiency is to be set.
+For example, the heat source and heat sink recirculation pump as well as the compressor isentropic efficiency values are typically set.
 Further we set the pressure ratios on hot and cold side for the condenser, evaporator and internal heat exchanger.
 The consumer will have pressure losses, too.

 .. code-block:: python